briandelmsft/SentinelAutomationModules/Modules/ScoringModule/readme.md

 ### Watchlist Module Scoring

 When scoring the Watchlist Module if ScorePerItem=True then the returned score will be 10 * WatchlistMatchCount * ScoreMultiplier.
 If ScorePerItem=False the returned score will be 10 * ScoreMultiplier if 1 or more watchlist match is found

+### UEBA Module Scoring

+When scoring the UEBA module, if ScorePerItem=True each account entity is assessed and the score will be calculated as InvestigationPriorityMax * ScoreMultiplier.
+If ScorePerItem=False the returned score will be AllEntityInvestigationPriorityMax * ScoreMultiplier

+### File Module Scoring

+When scoring the File Module the calculated score is based on (HashesLinkedToThreatCount * 10 * ScoreMultiplier) + (HashesInvalidSignatureCount * 5 * ScoreMultiplier).
+The ScorePerItem setting has no impact on the scoring of this module.

+### MDCA Module Scoring

+When scoring the MDCA module, if ScorePerItem=True the score is calculated based on (AboveThresholdCount * 10 * ScoreMultiplier).
+If ScorePerItem=False, the score is calculated if the AboveThresholdCount > 0 as (10 * ScoreMultiplier).

 ### Custom Content Scoring